-Morrison, R. I. G., B. J. McCaffery, R. E. Gill, S. K. Skagen, S. L. Jones, G. W. Page, C. L. Gratto-Trevor, and B. A. Andres.
-2006.
-Population estimates of North American Shorebirds, 2006.
-Wader Study Group Bulletin 111:67-85.
+Morrison, R. I. G., B. J. McCaffery, R. E. Gill, S. K. Skagen, S. L. Jones, G. W. Page, C. L. Gratto-Trevor and B. A. Andres.
+2006a.
+Population estimates of North American shorebirds, 2006.
+Wader Study Group Bulletin no. 111:67-85.

-Niles, L. J., J. Bart, H. P. Sitters, A. D. Dey, K. E. Clark, P. W. Atkinson, A. J. Baker, K. A. Bennett, K. S. Kalasz, N. A. Clark, J. Clark, S. Gillings, A. S. Gates, P. M. Gonzalez, D. E. Hernandez, C. D. T. Minton, R. I. G. Morrison, R. R. Porter, R. K. Ross, and C. R. Veitch.
+Niles, L. J., J. Bart, H. P. Sitters, A. D. Dey, K. E. Clark, P. W. Atkinson, A. J. Baker, K. A. Bennett, K. S. Kalasz, N. A. Clark, J. Clark, S. Gillings, A. S. Gates, P. M. Gonzalez, D. E. Hernández, C. D. T. Minton, R. I. G. Morrison, R. R. Porter, R. K. Ross and C. R. Veitch.
 2009.
-Effects of horseshoe crab harvest in Delaware Bay on Red Knots: are harvest restriction working?
-BioScience 59:153-164.
+Effects of horseshoe crab harvest in Delaware Bay on Red Knots: Are harvest restrictions working?
+Bioscience no. 59 (2):153-164.

-- Sibley, D.A.
-2000.
-The Sibley Guide to Birds.
-Alfred A. Knopf, New York.
+Sibley, David Allen.
+2014.
+The Sibley guide to birds, second edition.
+Alfred A Knopf, New York.